How to join worker nodes with a custom configuration

 • A working Kubernetes cluster deployed with the k8s snap

-To discover the configuration options available as command line arguments, on the control node run:
+To discover the configuration options available as command line arguments when joining the cluster, on the control node run:

 sudo k8s join-cluster --help